fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-brand-and-campaign.md

 |Phone number | Enter the phone number of the point of contact for this application process. |
 |Email address | Enter the email address of the point of contact. |

-If you designated your organization’s legal form as a *Publicly Traded Company*, then The Campaign Registry will employ Two Factor Authentication, sending an email from *noreply@auth.campaignregistry.com* to the email address supplied in the Contact information.
+>[!NOTE] If you designated your organization’s legal form as a *Publicly Traded Company*, then The Campaign Registry will employ Two Factor Authentication, sending an email from *noreply@auth.campaignregistry.com* to the email address supplied in the Contact information.
 The contact email address can’t be a personal or free email account, and it can’t be a distribution list, such as sales or support.

 ### Terms and Conditions